 A volunteer will not be an employee of the Trust.
-He or she will not be engaged on a contract of employment nor on any type of contract for services.
+They will not be engaged on a contract of employment nor on any type of contract for services.
 The engagement will be binding in honour only, there being no legal agreement between the organisation and the volunteer.